The peculiar case of Pirelli: Cracks showing but not doomed by Adil Navaid

 A number of the cases Adil is currently working on are still either in the pre-issue stage or pleadings stage and as such cannot be listed below, but recent cases include:

-Adil is regularly instructed on various commercial disputes and enjoys a broad practice and expertise, such as on the supply of goods and services, agency, unjust enrichment and other equitable causes of action, tortious causes of action such as harassment and nuisance, misrepresentation and partnership disputes.
+Adil is regularly instructed on various commercial disputes and enjoys a broad practice and expertise, including on the supply of goods and services, agency, unjust enrichment and other equitable causes of action, tortious causes of action such as harassment and nuisance, misrepresentation and partnership disputes.
 Adil regularly appears in the High Court on such matters and has been praised for his simplification of complex matters and submission advocacy.

-Adil regularly attends in urgent injunction hearings and was recently praised for successfully applying for the continuation of an injunction despite the client not having fulfilled its undertaking to the court.
+Adil regularly attends urgent injunction hearings and was recently praised for successfully applying for the continuation of an injunction despite the client not having fulfilled its undertaking to the court.
 He is adept in working in time-pressured and difficult situations.

 Recent cases include: